Did you know?

-Puppies are born dark brown, often with very dark faces and will gradually lighten to any shade of wheaten by the age of two although the colour and texture may not fully stabilize until the age of three.
+Puppies are born dark brown, red, or mahogany, often with very dark faces and ears that may be black or brown.
+The fur will gradually lighten to almost white before it settles, becoming any shade of wheaten when the dog is fully grown.
+This will happen by the age of two although the colour and texture may not fully stabilize until the age of three.

 A steady, good-natured worker, the Soft Coated Wheaten Terrier has an engaging, lively, and carefree personality.
 He seems to retain the playfulness and enthusiasm of puppyhood right up to his adult years.
 His high spirits often lead him to jump up to lick a person’s face, commonly referred to as the “Wheaten greetin”.

 Although he shows less aggression than the other terriers, he may be aggressive with others of his breed.
 He is defensive by nature and will stand his ground if another dog starts a fight.

 He will adapt to urban or rural living as long as he receives daily exercise.
 As a true terrier, he is very active and needs an outlet for his energy.
 He is a bouncy, jumping, athletic dog…so invest in a good fence!